materight/ais-projects/natural_language_understanding/assignment01/report.md

 ## Exercise 1
 **Extract a path of dependency relations from the ROOT to a token.** \
 Implemented in function `get_paths(sentence)`, it parses a sentence and extracts dependency relations from the `ROOT` to each one of the tokens by exploiting the `ancestors` property of the Token object.
+The list from `ancestors` is reversed to start from `ROOT`.
 The first element of the path to a token will always be `ROOT`, while the last element will be the dependency relation that connects that specific token.
 - **Input:** a sentence (string).
 - **Output:** a list of lists.
 Each list at index `i` represents the path from the `ROOT` to token `i` (i.e. the token in position i in the parsed sentence).
 Each item of these lists is a dependency relation between two tokens.